laggardkernel/homebrew-tap/README.md

 # Custom Formulae

-Originnaly cr8d by laggardkernel as a place for Homebrew commands removed from [there](https://github.com/Homebrew/brew).
-Mac-centric formulas with options (passed away in original Homebrew-core repo).
-And python and DNS cli-apps.
+Originnaly cr8d by laggardkernel as a place for:

+- Homebrew commands removed from [there](https://github.com/Homebrew/brew).

+- Mac-centric formulas with options (passed away in original Homebrew-core repo).

+- Python and DNS cli-apps.

 This tap will be linuxbrew-core centric, w/o intention to lost homebrew-core compabillity.

-Python's whistles and bells removed.
+Python's whistles and bells had removed, options formulas only for Mac also had deleted.

 ## News

 <details>
   <summary>Big changes made in this repo.</summary>

+- 2021-04-13
-- 2021-04-13 New Readme, first livechecks, pywhistles and casks removed
+  - New Readme, first watchlists for Homebrew's livecheck pywhistles/casks/formulas w/ options only for Mac had removed.
+  - Backported new updates from original repo.
 - 12-01-2020
   - `Homebrew.args` is deprecated in 2.6.0.
 Pass value into formula build with `--with-key=value` is not possible anymore.